victorjonsson/nodejs-dokimon/README.md

   - <strong>testdir</strong> (String) — Relative path to the directory where you have your test scripts.
   This directory should be placed in the project directory.

-It's possible to change all of these paremeters on the fly when using the command line interface.
+It's possible to change all of these parameters on the fly when using the command line interface.
 It's also possible to completely switch to another configuration file when using the command line interface.
-Dokimon will search for a file named config.json in current working directory if not specified when running the tests.
+Dokimon will search for a file named config.json in the current working directory if not specified when running the tests.

 <strong>Example config.json</strong>